-A collapsed disc is when the cushioning between the discs in the spine becomes thinner and smaller.
+A collapsed disc occurs when the cushioning between the discs in the spine becomes thinner and smaller.
 Collapsed discs can occur in the cervical spine (neck) and lumbar spine (lower back).
 The thoracic spine (middle back) is typically not affected due to its mobility being restricted by the rib cage.

-Symptoms of numbness, tingling and weakness in the arms or legs are commonly associated with persistent lower back or neck pain.
+Symptoms of numbness, tingling, and weakness in the arms or legs are commonly associated with persistent lower back or neck pain.
 Radiations of pain into the legs or arms are patterned symptoms related to a collapse disc.
-These are often described as dull, stabbing, burning, stinging, sharp and throbbing pain.
+These are often described as dull, stabbing, burning, stinging, sharp, and throbbing pain.

 At The Spine Care Center, we prepare a unique treatment plan that best suits each patient.
 Every patient will undergo a thorough physical assessment, and possibly undergo diagnostic imaging to ensure proper diagnosis and treatment.